tilezen/vector-datasource/docs/layers.md

 #### Road Transportation `hgv_time_restrictions` Values
 Time restriction is a semicolon-delimited array of date and time restrictions, where date and time of a restriction are delimited with a pipe `|` character.
+Note, that restrictions use English names for days and months.
 For example, the restriction "Monday, Tuesday, Friday from 7 to 20; Saturday, Sunday from dusk to dawn" is given as follows: